Southwood Middle School

 Southwood Middle School Center for the Arts, more commonly known as Southwood Middle School, is a public secondary school located on 16301 Southwest 80th Avenue in Palmetto Bay, Florida.
-Its principal is Raul Garcia.
+Its principal is Daniel Barreras.

 The mascot for the school is the SuperStar, a cartoonish star who wears a top hat and carries a cane.

 History

 The school was formerly located in the census-designated place of Cutler until the incorporation of Palmetto Bay on September 10, 2002.

 Southwood received national attention when, on February 3, 2004, 14-year-old Jaime Rodrigo Gough, an eighth-grader was stabbed to death on campus by 14-year-old Michael Hernandez.
 Hernandez was tried as an adult, and sentenced to life in prison without parole and his sentence was upheld in a 2018 resentencing hearing.
-In April 2021, Hernandez collapsed at the Columbia Correctional Institution and died at the age of 31.
+In April 2021, Hernandez collapsed at the Columbia Correctional Institution and died of cardiac dysrhythmia attributed to morbid obesity at the age of 31.
 Southwood now celebrates "Peace Week" during the first week of February as a memorial for the murder.